-The average value of arterial blood pressure on admission to the hospital was 134/80 mmHg, which corresponds to reports in previous studies in patients with acute heart failure (25,26,27).
-Patients were mildly tachycardic with an average heart rate of 97/min which is consistent with reports from other studies where heart rates ranged from 75/min in the Euro-HF I study (including 11,327 subjects) to 97/min in the Italian Survey study conducted on 2807 patients (12,13).
+The average value of arterial blood pressure on admission to the hospital was 134/80 mmHg, which corresponds to reports in previous studies in patients with acute HF (25-27).
+Patients were mildly tachycardic with an average heart rate of 97/min which is consistent with reports from other studies where heart rates ranged from 75/min in the Euro-HF I study (including 11,327 subjects) to 97/min in the Italian Survey study conducted on 2,807 patients (12, 13).

-Of the laboratory parameters at admission, our subjects had significantly elevated BNP and D dimer values, which is consistent with biohumoral disorders in patients with acute HF.
-Natriuretic peptides: type A and type B (BNP) play a significant role in the pathogenesis of heart failure with effects on the kidneys, heart and blood vessels.
-Today, the measurement of natriuretic peptides is of great importance for diagnosis and prognosis in patients with acute HF (28,29).
-The largest percentage of our respondents have three and two comorbidities, respectively, which is in line with the majority of studies investigating this area (5,6).
-The most common comorbidities are arterial hypertension, atrial fibrillation and diabetes mellitus.
-A significantly smaller percentage of respondents (1.5%) had no comorbidities, that is, they had as many as 6 associated comorbidities (30).
-During one year of follow-up, 42.8% did not survive, 10% of patients died during hospitalisation, 12.9% of patients died within 6 months of discharge from the hospital, while 19.9% of patients died in the period from the 6 to 12 month after discharge from the hospital.
-The obtained results are in accordance with the results from the studies in which in-hospital mortality was monitored, among which the largest are the MAGGIC and EFICA studies (20,11,15).
-In the

-EFICA study, one-year mortality in patients treated in the Intensive Care Unit was slightly higher than in the non-implantation study (49%).
-The reason is probably the higher NYHA class in their patients (NYHA III-IV) (15).
+Of the laboratory parameters on admission, our subjects had significantly elevated BNP and D dimer values, which is consistent with biohumoral disorders in patients with acute HF.
+Natriuretic peptides type A and type B (BNP) play a significant role in the pathogenesis of heart failure with effects on the kidneys, heart and blood vessels.
+Today, the measurement of natriuretic peptides is of great importance for diagnosis and prognosis in patients with acute HF (28, 29).
+The largest percentage of our respondents have three and two comorbidities, respectively, which is in line with the majority of studies investigating this area (5, 6).
+The most common comorbidities are arterial hypertension, atrial fibrillation and mellitus. А significantly diabetes smaller percentage of respondents (1.5%) had no comorbidities, that is, they had as many as 6 associated comorbidities (30).
+During the oneyear follow-up, 42.8% of patients did not survive, 10% of patients died during hospitalization, 12.9% of patients died within 6 months of discharge from the hospital, while 19.9% of patients died in the period from 6 to 12 months after discharge from the hospital.
+The obtained results are consistent with the results from the studies in which inhospital mortality was monitored, among which the largest are the MAGGIC and EFICA studies (11, 15, 20).
+In the EFICA study, one-year mortality in patients treated in the Intensive Care Unit was slightly higher than in the nonimplantation study (49%).
+The reason is probably the higher NYHA class in their patients (NYHA III/IV) (15).

 We found a statistically significant association between the duration of hospital treatment and, therefore, the cost of treatment in patients with a greater number of comorbidities.
-This indicates the importance of comorbidity on the prognosis and mortality of patients with heart failure, but also the significant financial costs of society as a whole (31).
+This indicates the importance of comorbidity on the prognosis and mortality of patients with heart failure, but also the significant financial costs to society as a whole (31).